fursich/action_recipient/README.md

 ### Whitelist

-Let's say, you wish to trap any outgoing emails, with a few exceptions, e.g. `my_personal_adddress@example.com` that has to be actually delivered without interception.
+Let's say, you wish to trap any outgoing emails, with an exception, e.g. `my_personal_adddress@example.com` that has to be actually delivered without interception.

-You can' whitelist' such email addresses:
+You can' whitelist' such email addresses as follows:

 ```ruby
 # config/initializers/action_recipient.rb